 Phimosis.
 Phimosis occurs when the foreskin becomes tight or constricted and is difficult to retract, therefore causing a buildup of smegma.
 Men with phimosis are less likely to be able to thoroughly clean the penis.

 HIV/AIDS infection.
-Infection with human immunodeficiency virus (HIV), the virus that causes acquired immune deficiency syndrome (AIDS), is a risk factor.
+Infection with human immunodeficiency virus (HIV), the virus that causes acquired immune deficiency syndrome (AIDS), is a risk factor for penile cancer.
 When a person is HIV-positive, their immune system is less able to fight off early-stage cancer.

 Psoriasis treatment.
-Men who have been treated with the drug psoralen combined with ultraviolet (UV) light have a higher risk of developing penile cancer.
+Men who have received the drug psoralen combined with ultraviolet (UV) light have a higher risk of developing penile cancer.

 Circumcision.
 Circumcision may provide some protection from penile cancer because removing the foreskin helps keep the area clean.
 Epidermoid/squamous cell carcinoma of the penis almost never occurs in men who are circumcised.
 However, it is important to note that circumcision alone cannot prevent penile cancer.